db-puzzle/maintenance-OS/docs/Scheduler Module/time-parameter-standardization-plan.md

 - **cycle_time_minutes** (integer): Time per unit (cycle time)
 - **use_workcell_throughput** (boolean): Flag to use work cell rates instead

+**Note**: Since we'll be modifying the original migrations directly (as the system will run `migrate:fresh`), we'll change these column names to their standardized versions.

 ### Current Issues

 1. **Inconsistent Time Units**: Mix of minutes and hours across different fields